Gluesticks Blog

 • In a LARGE microwaveable bowl add butter and 2 packages of marshmallows*.
 Reserve the 3rd package for later.

-• Microwave in 45 second intervals, stirring in between with a wooden spoon or rubber spatula, until melted and gooey.
+• Microwave in 45-second intervals, stirring in between with a wooden spoon or rubber spatula, until melted and gooey.
 Stir.

 • Place cereal in a large bowl or large pot.
 Pour melted marshmallow/butter over and stir until completely combined.
-Add last package of mini marshmallows.
+Add the last package of mini marshmallows.
 Stir.

 • Sprinkle with sprinkles and use your hands to pat down to make sure they stick.